-As a owner of revenue generating real estate, chances are that you have significant assets tied up in property.
-It is not only important that you have property insurance but also have the right insurance for your individual building portfolio.
+As an owner of revenue generating real estate, the chances are that you have significant assets tied up in the property.
+It is not only vital that you have property insurance but also have the right coverage for your building portfolio.

 Building Owners property insurance covers the buildings, structures, and contents that you own from direct physical damage.

 1) A tenant starts a fire that spreads to multiple units

 2) A hail storm damages a portion or the entirety of a building’s roof